lawrennd/old_talks/_posts/2015-1-23-deep-gaussian-processes.md

 ---
-:bibtex_key: Lawrence:iit15
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Deep Gaussian Processes
+title: Deep Gaussian Processes
-:abstract: In this talk we describe how deep neural networks can be modified to produce deep Gaussian process models.
+abstract: In this talk we describe how deep neural networks can be modified to produce deep Gaussian process models.
 The framework of deep Gaussian processes allow for unsupervised learning, transfer learning, semi-supervised learning, multi-task learning and principled handling of different data types (count data, binary data, heavy